Skip to content

 Ranger Archery, Tracking, Routefinding, Hunting and Trapping bow, travel kit, scouting tools hunt, survey, route scouting

-Arcanist Arcane Theory, Elementalism, Ritualism, Warding implement, reagents, focus support delve, ward support, anomaly response
+Arcanist Arcane Theory, Elementalism, Ritualism, Warding implement, reagents, focus support site expedition, ward support, anomaly response

 Warden Restoration, Field Medicine, Campcraft, Herbalism medicine satchel, sustain gear rescue, medicine delivery, hazard recovery